List of Subjects

 Special Considerations

-Music as an academic subject provides a comprehensive examination of how music is created, performed, and understood.
+Music as an academic subject provides a comprehensive study of how music is created, performed, and understood.
 It combines theoretical knowledge, practice, and historical background to support the growth of versatile musicians.
-The study of Music is relevant for individuals seeking to advance in academic pursuits or careers in performance, composition, pedagogy, and other sectors within the music industry.
+The study of Music is relevant for individuals seeking to pursue further academic study or careers in performance, composition, pedagogy, and other sectors within the music industry.

 Advanced Level